kai824/tp/docs/UserGuide.md

 ### Filtering candidates by attributes: `filter`

-Filter the candidates based on whether they have a specific attribute or not.
+Filters the candidates based on whether they have a specific attribute or not.

 Format: `filter [a/ATTRIBUTE_NAME=ATTRIBUTE_VALUE]...`